 Resetting Identity Column Values in SQL Server using DBCC CHECKIDENT

-Step-by-step guide on how to use the DBCC CHECKIDENT function in SQL Server to reset identity column values.
-Understand why and when to reset identity columns and gain insights from practical examples
+Learn how to use the DBCC CHECKIDENT function in SQL Server to reset identity column values.
+Understand why and when to reset identity with practical example

 • smallint